Asingh027/mywebclass-agile-docs/documentation/theme_1/initiatives/epics/user_stories/tasks/task_2.1.1.1.md

-Task Title: [Short, descriptive title for the task]
+Task Title: Choose testing frameworks

-User Story: [Reference the user story that this task supports]

-Description: [Describe the task in more detail.
-What needs to be done?
-What are the acceptance criteria?
-What are the dependencies?]

-Effort Estimate: [Provide an estimate of the time required to complete the task, usually in hours or points]

-Assigned To: [Assign the task to a team member who will be responsible for completing it]

-Priority: [Indicate the relative priority of this task compared to other tasks in the sprint]

-Status: [Track the status of the task, such as "not started", "in progress", "blocked", or "completed"]

-Notes: [Include]
+User Story: As a developer, I want to have automated tests that run with each build, so that I can catch bugs early and avoid regressions.

+Description: The development team will research and choose the appropriate testing frameworks (e.g. JUnit, Selenium) that fit the project requirements.
+The chosen frameworks will be used to automate tests and integrate them into the CI/CD pipeline.

+Effort Estimate: 12 hours

+Assigned To: Development Team

+Priority: High

+Status: Not Started